 We have paddlers of all abilities so there will always be a group for you to progress with but we also run a mentoring scheme run by our ‘Paddle Sport Development’ officers where our more senior coaches work with you to set longer term goals and find ways to get there.
 Just contact the Go Canoeing Co-ordinator and arrange for a good time to come and meet us.

 We always keen to meet paddlers of all abilities whether it is just looking for people to paddle with or to get in involved with coaching and mentoring.
 Paddling for our more advanced paddlers tends to be a little more adhoc as it depends so much on the rain fall but if conditions are right you can normally find some paddling buddies.
 To encourage this we run a text service to notify members of last minute trips and modifications to the programme.
-If you want to come and meet us have a look at the programme to find out what we are doing and just contact the Go Canoeing Co-ordinator secretary to check details.
+If you want to come and meet us have a look at the calendar to find out what we are doing and just contact the Go Canoeing Co-ordinator secretary to check details.

 During the Summer months we meet on Thursday evenings on the River Avon around Pershore or occasionally on the Severn or Teme.
 Weekend trips can be further afield (although we do sometimes take the opportunity to complete longer trips on our local waters), kayak surfing in South Wales or Sea kayaking around our Western shores.
 The Teme and Lugg are popular regular trips but we also travel regularly to Mid and North Wales and down to Dartmoor.
 The Club occasionally organise trips to Scotland and we have been to the French Alps.